keesma/zwifit/README.md

 # Zwifit

-##Changes compared to the original:
+## Changes compared to the original

 I have extended the functionality from dawsontoth with support for the Elliptical ProForm Endurance 320 E.
 Besides that I have added that the information from the Proform is shared using mqtt.
 In this I can store the info and make graphs.